chuson1996/really-smooth-scroll/README.md

 // import ReallySmoothScroll from 'really-smooth-scroll';

 ReallySmoothScroll.shim();
 // Done.
-Coundn't be easily.
+Coundn't be easier.

 // If you want to adjust the scrolling sensitivity (Optional) ReallySmoothScroll.config({